Buscompany21/NovemberCreation/README.md

 ## Test Cases
 The Docker configuration file includes commands to provide the version information about each of the applications.
-The version number of all the tools is stored in ToolVersions.txt in within the home directory.
+When building the configuration for Docker, the successful installation of each of the applications specified will be indicated by the running of the version information.
+The version number of all the tools is stored in ToolVersions.txt within the home directory.